 Thames Water operates a comprehensive, IT based, Special Consumer services database.
-This database is an integral part of Thames Water's mainframe Customer Information System (CIS).
-CIS interfaces with a number of separate software packages to enable information relative to Special Consumers (such as circumstance and additional service requests) to be visible to all customer facing staff 24 hours a day.
+This database is an integral part of Thames Water's mainframe Industry Specific Solution for the Utilities Industry (SAP IS-U).
+SAP IS-U interfaces with a number of separate software packages to enable information relative to Special Consumers (such as circumstance and additional service requests) to be visible to all customer facing staff 24 hours a day.